-- 5.9.1 In terms of paragraph 18 of the Notification DNBS.193 DG(VL)-2007 dated February 22, 2007 updated till June 30, 2010, all the non-deposit taking non-banking financial companies shall adhere to the specific regulations limiting concentration in credit / investment to a single borrower or group of borrowers in a company.
+5.9.1 In terms of paragraph 18 of the Notification DNBS.193 DG(VL)-2007 dated February 22, 2007 updated till June 30, 2012, all the non-deposit taking non-banking financial companies shall adhere to the specific regulations limiting concentration in credit / investment to a single borrower or group of borrowers in a company.
 Further, as per Note 2 to the paragraph 18 of the Notification, the investments in debentures for the purposes specified in this paragraph shall be treated as credit and not investment.
-These provisions have been made applicable to all the standalone PDs with effect from July 27, 2010. - 5.9.2 With effect from November 11, 2010, the exposure limits of the standalone PDs have been enhanced from 15 per cent to 25 per cent of their NOF to single borrower and from 25 per cent to 40 per cent of their NOF to group borrowers.
+These provisions have been made applicable to all the standalone PDs with effect from July 27, 2010.

+5.9.2 The exposure limits of the standalone PDs will be 25 per cent of their NOF as on March 31 of the previous year to single borrower and 40 per cent of their NOF as on March 31 of the previous year to group borrowers.